 For computer usage, this memory card might offer to write and read speeds of 40 MB/s and 90 MB/s respectively, but there is time that these speeds tend to be a little lower or higher.
 For example, transferring 20 GB of photos or videos can be a breeze, but it will not take you 20 seconds.

-Thus, the reviewers recommend that the SanDisk extreme is perfect for intermediate camera users or above.
-However, this memory card is also effective for those serious professional photographers who do video editing and require a speedy write or read.
+Thus, the reviewers recommend that the SanDisk Extreme is perfect for intermediate camera users or above.
+However, this memory card is also effective for those serious professional photographers who do video editing and require speedy writing or reading.